A band so great, it's only appropriate that nobody's ever heard of them.

 Cats Cradle (they'd not played around town in quite some time), and all of my

 friends and I agreed - it sucked ass.
-The new songs were like simple hard
+The new songs were simple hard

-rock songs and the band had this cocky kickass rocker attitude the likes of
+rock songs and the band had a cocky kickass rocker attitude the likes of

 which we'd never associated with this previously shy lowkey combo.
 So we